smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **AVG**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `AVG` function will remove records with NULL markers in its calculation, as shown below.
-For this example, we created the test data in the common table expression `cte_Average`, as this more easily demonstrates the functions behavior.
+For this example, we created the test data in the common table expression `cte_Average`, as this more easily demonstrates the function's behavior.

 In `SQL Server`, when performing division between integers, you will need to use the `CAST` or `CONVERT` function on the values as shown below.